Man Indicted for Murder in Binghamton West Side Shooting

 Dickerson was gunned down near American Legion Post 80 at 76 Main Street around 4:30 on a Sunday morning.

-The indictment naming Dickerson was unsealed in Broome County Court Friday.
+The indictment naming Daniels was unsealed in Broome County Court Friday.

 Binghamton police had previously arrested 21-year-old Keyama St. Joy of Endicott as a result of their investigation into the shooting.
 St. Joy is being held on a charge of second-degree murder.

 City detectives won't comment publicly about a motive in the killing.

 For breaking news and updates on developing stories, follow @BinghamtonNow on Twitter.